 2018.
 “Playing in Streams of Knowledge: multimodality in perception and action.”
 In An old melody in a new song: aesthetics and psychology.

 Annals of Theoretical Psychology, Springer.
-(Submitted).
+(In Press).

 2018.
 “Improvisation: an ideal display of imagination in embodied perception.”
 In The Oxford Handbook of Sound & Imagination.
 Oxford: Oxford

 University Press.
-(Accepted).
+(In Press).

 2016.
 “Preparing Empirical Methodologies to Examine Enactive, Embodied Subjects Experiencing Musical Emotions.”
 Danish Musicology